This is the multi-page printable view of this section. Click here to print.

 SRNUnique resource ID in Samsung Cloud Platform

-• In ServiceWatch, it means the SRN of the resource type
+• In ServiceWatch, it refers to the SRN of the resource type

 Resource NameResource name

-• In ServiceWatch, it means the log group name
+• In ServiceWatch, it refers to the name of the log group

 Resource IDUnique resource ID in the service

 Table.
-Log Group Detail - Detailed Information Tab Items
+Log Group Details – Details Tab Items

 Reference